 The Dutch government has announced various measures to contain the spread of coronavirus in the Netherlands.
-These are far-reaching decisions that may have all manner of effects.
-On these pages, we explain how Leiden University is implementing these measures, what this means for our students and staff, and the practicalities that are involved.
+These have a significant effect on our students and staff.
+On these pages, we explain what these measures mean for our students and staff, and the practicalities that are involved.

 The key measures that we have adopted are as follows: